isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-roaches-smell-like/index.md

 - roache
 - smell
 layout: post
-- -
+---

-- So, what do roaches smell like?
+So, what do roaches smell like?
 [Roaches](http://npic.orst.edu/pest/roach.html)are one of the most annoying pests you can find in your house.
 However, sometimes you might be anxious about what type of pest is roaming your home at night.
 Maybe smell can help? **What is even more annoying about these insects is the smell they cause in a place.
 The smell is unpleasant, and it poses a health risk to human beings.
 So, what do roaches smell like?

 ** **The short answer is; roach smell is a pungent, oily, musty, and nasty odor.
 The scent can also be defined as healthy and stinky too.
 Many words can describe the smells, but we can all agree that the smell is terrible to have in your house. **

-##  What Do Roaches Smell Like?
-- Infestation Smell
+##  What Do Roaches Smell Like? - Infestation Smell

-These secretions have a long
-- lasting offensive effect and are what we are calling roach smells.
+These secretions have a long-lasting offensive effect and are what we are calling roach smells.
 The smell is distinguishable from any other scent.
 Roaches mostly live in dark, moist places where they stay in groups.
 You'll find roaches behind refrigerators, cupboards, sinks, and cookers, and you can control them using the toproach killers. *But, what actually causes roaches to smell? * **1.

-Oleic acid
-- The decomposing bodies of dead cockroaches produce this**.
+Oleic acid - The decomposing bodies of dead cockroaches produce this**.

 The odor serves the following purposes. **2.
-Potential danger**
-- The smell helps roaches in locating the dangerous places hence avoiding them.
+Potential danger** - The smell helps roaches in locating the dangerous places hence avoiding them.
 The scent emanates from scenes of potential threats.
 By smelling the odor of the dead bodies, other roaches prevent danger.
 Related: Reliable Bed Bug Sprays.

 ##  **Where does this smell come from?**